Amenability of group actions on compact spaces and the associated Banach algebras: Banach Spaces Arising from Topological Group Actions

 \item $g.v^{*} (v) := v^{*} (g^{-1}.v)$ for $g \in \Gamma$, $v\in V$, $v^{*} \in V^{*}$.

 \item $p.v^{*} (v) := v^{*} (p.v)$ for $p \in CX$, $v\in V$, $v^{*} \in V^{*}$.

 \end{itemize} \end{definition}

-Next, we propose without proof the Banach spaces where invariant means of actions should live ,defined by Monod \cite{Monod10} and Brodzki et.al \cite{Brodz10}.
-For precise explanations about unconditionally summability and injective tensor products, see Ryan's book \cite{Ryan02}.
+Next, we propose without proof the Banach spaces where invariant means of actions should live, defined by Monod \cite{Monod10} and Brodzki et.al \cite{Brodz10}.
+For precise explanations about unconditional summability and injective tensor products, see Section 2,3 in Ryan's book \cite{Ryan02}.